 You know when a place is special when it is impossible to take a poor photograph of it.
 The dunes at Sossusvlei is one of those places.
-There is something extraordinary about climbing one of the highest sand dunes in the world to watch the rising sun, transforming the dark grey desert landscape into a striking orange, clashing beautifully with the clear blue skies.
+There is something extraordinary about climbing one of the highest sand dunes in the world to watch the rising sun, transforming the dark gray desert landscape into a striking orange, clashing beautifully with the clear blue skies.
 It is no wonder why Sossusvlei is the most photographed place in Namibia, and there is nothing better after climbing one of the dunes than running down the steep sides knee deep in sand.

 Alex first visited Africa at the young age of 16 on a volunteering trip to Namibia, where he spent time renovating a school before touring the country by road.
 Despite falling in love with the African scenery and wildlife, Alex decided to go to university before undertaking any more travels and he graduated in 2010 with a degree in journalism.

-After university he combined work and travel with a job at sea on board luxury cruise liners, travelling to the USA, Caribbean and Europe over two years.
+After university he combined work and travel with a job at sea on board luxury cruise liners, traveling to the USA, Caribbean and Europe over two years.
 On his return, Alex decided the travel industry was the perfect career for him and joining Audley has meant being able to return to Namibia as well as travel extensively in Botswana and South Africa.
 In these countries he has experienced the wilderness of the Okavango Delta, the thundering sounds of Victoria Falls and the rugged scenery of Namibia.

 In his spare time, Alex can often be found playing football or going cycling, as well as enjoying the food of a good country pub.